Skip to Content

 “Some people laugh hysterically when they have an orgasm,” explained Northwestern University professor Lauren Streicher in a recent video she posted to social media, “and nothing was funny.”
 Streicher, who studies sexual health, created the video to recruit women to an anonymous 6-question survey she was conducting about these so-called peri-orgasmic phenomena.

-Streicher urged viewers to share the video with promises of prizes, including copies of some of her books about menopause and sexual health or a somewhat obscene coffee mug of a woman taking a crotch selfie.
+Streicher urged viewers to share the video and complete the survey, with promises of prizes, including copies of some of her books about menopause and sexual health or a somewhat obscene coffee mug of a woman taking a crotch selfie.
 She was inspired to investigate peri-orgasmic phenomena after stumbling on a scientific article in 2017 titled, “Did You Climax or Are You Just Laughing at Me?”
 “Well that definitely got my attention,” she joked.

 Read more: “Love Is Biological Bribery